starwolves/space/README.md

 ## Description

-*Space Frontiers is a next-generation online community multiplayer game in which players find themselves within a galaxy consisting of multiple sectors and spaceships.
-Active co-operative and PVP gameplay takes place in and around manned spaceships together with a strong foundation of social community-oriented gameplay features.
-Developed as a sandbox, shaped by the players.*
+*Are you ready for a next-generation online gaming experience that will take you to the stars?
+Look no further than Space Frontiers!
+In this thrilling multiplayer community game, you'll explore a vast galaxy filled with multiple sectors and spaceships.
+But that's just the beginning.
+With active co-operative and PVP gameplay, you'll battle it out in and around manned spaceships with players from around the world.
+And don't forget about the social community-oriented gameplay that will keep you coming back for more.*

-*Space frontiers seeks to deliver an experience that offers high amounts of supported players for decentralized gaming communities that provide their own selections of (both client- and server-side) content, mods, gamemodes, gameplay, moderation and plugins.
-Communities will be tasked to host a cloud of servers, rather than just a single server.
-This is to provide reliable authorative computational power for the partially persistent Galaxy they host.
-Each server within the cloud represents an active sub-sector of the Galaxy, usually with one spaceship.
-We intend to support galaxies with more than one thousand active players in real-time.*
+*But that's not all.
+Space Frontiers is a sandbox-style game that's shaped by the players.
+With client- and server-side content, mods, gamemodes, gameplay, moderation, and plugins all provided by decentralized gaming communities, you'll have endless possibilities for customization.
+And with a cloud of servers at your disposal, you'll have reliable computational power for the partially persistent Galaxy you host.*

-**There are gameplay videos of Space Frontiers on [YouTube](https://youtu.be/Qa-Y_PxzeiI).**
+*Think that's impressive?
+Space Frontiers can support galaxies with more than one thousand active players in real-time.
+So what are you waiting for? **Check out the gameplay videos of Space Frontiers on [YouTube](https://youtu.be/Qa-Y_PxzeiI) and join the adventure today! .***

 ### Technology